-TB40 installations in a rotary wing environments require the helicopter mounting kit (see Section 3.3.2), which includes corner braces and a silicone pad to limit overall motion of the battery.
+TB60 installations require usage of the mounting kit (see Section 3.3.2), which includes corner braces to limit overall motion of the battery.
 Alternative/similar mounting hardware can be used at the discretion of the installer.

-Figure 3.6 Helicopter Mounting Kit
+Figure 3.6 Mounting Kit